Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Introduction

-Our second main contribution is to turn our theoretical characterization into a usable algorithm via independence maximization by means of a suitable contrast function, cf.~Corollary~\ref{cor:Comon} and Theorem~\ref{thm:optimisation}.
-Unlike for vector-valued data, a statistical dependence between stochastic processes can manifest itself inter-temporally in the sense that different coordinates of the processes may exhibit statistical dependencies over different points in time.
-To quantify such complex dependency relations, we use so-called signature cumulants \citep{bonnier2019signature} as contrast function.
-These signature cumulants can be seen as a generalization of cumulants from vector-valued data to path-valued data; analogous to classical cumulants, signature cumulants provide a graded, parsimonious, and computable quantification of the degree of independence between stochastic processes. \\[-0.5em]
+\begin{description}[leftmargin=1.5em] \item[\textbf{Identifiability for Stochastic Processes}] We provide general identifiability results that generalise Comon's classical independence-based identifiability criterion from linear mixtures of random vectors to nonlinear mixtures of discrete- and continuous-time stochastic processes; cf.~Theorems~\ref{thm:Comon},\,\ref{thm:NICA_stat},\,\ref{cor:NICA_MainCor}.
+On a theoretical level, working with infinite-dimensional (i.e.~path-valued) random variables poses new challenges that we address by using rough path theory.
+From an applied perspective, many models are naturally formulated in continuous time rather than in discrete time (e.g.~in biology, physics, medicine or finance), which our approach accounts for by naturally covering both discrete-time and continuous-time models alike, including Stochastic Differential Equations (SDEs) in particular. \item[\textbf{Blind Source Separation via Signature Cumulants}] Our identifiability theory allows us to reformulate the problem of nonlinear blind source separation as an easy-to-state optimisation problem which involves the minimisation of statistical dependence between multiple stochastic processes, see Theorem~\ref{thm:optimisation}.
+Unlike for vector-valued data, statistical dependence between stochastic processes can manifest itself inter-temporally, in the sense that different coordinates of the processes may exhibit statistical dependencies both instantaneously and over different points in time.
+We propose to quantify such complex dependency relations by using so-called signature cumulants \citep{bonnier2019signature} as objective functions.
+These signature cumulants can be seen as generalising the concept of cumulants from vector-valued data to path-valued data.
+Analogous to classical cumulants, signature cumulants then provide a graded, parsimonious, and efficiently computable quantification of the degree of statistical (in)dependence between stochastic processes.
+Joined with our optimisation approach, this combines to a widely applicable new and robust statistical method for the nonlinear blind source separation of time-dependent signals, see Theorem~\ref{thm:optimisation} and Section \ref{sect:algorithm}.

+\item[\textbf{Consistency With Respect to Time Discretization and Sample Size}]When applying our methodology in practice, the following issues arise: Firstly, although the underlying stochastic model is often formulated in continuous time, in practice one usually has access to time-discretized samples only, often taken over non-equally spaced time grids.
+Secondly, oftentimes only a single (time-discretized) sample path of the process is available rather than many independent realisations, for example in the classical cocktail party problem.
+We address both of these issues and show that our method is statistically consistent even if only a single, time-discretized and finite sample of the observable is given, see Theorem~\ref{thm:consistency}.
+This is also the setting in which our experiments are carried out in Section~\ref{sect:experiments}. \end{description}